hpssjellis/particle-photon-neural-network-ifttt/README.md

 Entry Nodes will have to be the first ones and are activated by a DO IFTTT receipe that passes a bit signal example for 3 entry nodes turning the first and last on would pass 101 to the published event "my-EntryNode".
 Presetnly this event is private, but I will have to make it public eventually unless all my Photon's are on the same login.

-Still have to do the EndNode and figure out backPropagation.
+Still have to do the EndNode and figure out backPropogation.